vinberg88/cachyos/README.md

 Other desktops that are done for WSL and Windows 11 - 2026

-POP!_OS 24.04 LTS and diffrent desktop: https://github.com/vinberg88/pop-os-wsl
+POP!_OS 24.04 LTS and diffrent desktops: https://github.com/vinberg88/pop-os-wsl

 ParrotOS and diffrent desktops : https://github.com/vinberg88/ParrotOS